 - The Object dialog box will appear:

-- Here you have two options, the first tab called Create New, allows you to embed a new object which will allow you to enter any information you require, the second tab, Create from File, allows you to embed an existing file
+- Here you have two options, the first tab called Create New, allows you to embed a new object which will allow you to enter any information you require, the second tab, Create from File, allows you to embed an existing file.
+You can also link to the existing file which allows updates to filter through into your document.

 - Select the Create from File tab